AirAsia faces biggest crisis as jet goes missing

 BIG ORDERS

-The AirAsia group, which includes affiliates in Thailand, the Philippines and India, has become a major competitor to regional carriers such as Malaysia Airline MASM.KL, Singapore Airlines (SIAL.SI) and Qantas (QAN.AX).
+The AirAsia group, which includes affiliates in Thailand, the Philippines and India, has become a major competitor to regional carriers such as Malaysia Airline, Singapore Airlines and Qantas.

 With 475 aircraft ordered or delivered, AirAsia has emerged as the biggest Asian customer of Airbus.
 The orders have been so large they have earned a footnote in the world's largest trade dispute between Airbus and Boeing over mutual accusations of illegal subsidies.